ameyaghaisas21/Attrition-analytics/README.md

 	TODO

 ## Motivation
 	Purpose of creating this repository is to maintain a central / common location for the research work/artifacts created.

 	Contains multiple folders with defined purpose:
-	1. DomainReseach :contains domain specific research. references to the links refered , documents created.
+	1. DomainReseach :contains domain specific research.references to the links refered, documents created.
 	2. AnalyticsReseach : Contains the details about the analytics work done in this fiels.
 	3. ExploratoryAnalysis : Contains Exproratory data analysis done on the data.
 	4. Code : All the code written for the analysis.

 ## Contributors
 	 Ameya Ghasias
 	 Dhijith